aniruddha-panwar/Hands_On_ML/README.md

 6. Chapter 6 - Decision Trees
 7. Chapter 7 - Ensemble Learning and Random Forests
 8. Chapter 8 - Dimensionality Reduction

+In Part 2, we explore Deep Learning using TensorFlow.